RPLaine/openweather/README.md

 ### Installation

-Once you are in the project folder, type in these command in order (wait after each step is finished):
-Note: There might be vulnerabilities present after installation.
-I've had no problem starting the application nevertheless.
+Note: There might be vulnerabilities present after installation, but I've had no problem starting the application nevertheless.

 1. Get a free API Key at [https://openweathermap.org/](https://openweathermap.org/)
 2. Clone the repo